KeYProject/key/README.md

 # Developing KeY

-* Quality is automatically assessed using [SonarQube](https://sonarqube.org) on each pull request.
+* Quality is automatically assessed on each pull request.
   The results of the assessments (pass/fail) can be inspected in the checks section of the PR.

   The rules and quality gate are maintained by Alexander Weigl